binkley/ddd-visualization-experiment/README.md

-This is an example project illustrating how the [Context Mapper DSL (CML)](https://github.com/ContextMapper/context-mapper-dsl) language can be used as standalone library outside the Eclipse IDE.
+This is an example project illustrating how the [Context Mapper DSL (CML)](https://github.com/ContextMapper/context-mapper-dsl) language can be used as standalone library outside of IDEs like VSCode or Eclipse.

+* `contextmap` -- a simple PNG and SVG image of your model
+* `generic`
+* `mdsl` -- MSDL files for your model to futher consume or process
+* `plantuml` -- PlantUML files for your model to further consume or process

 ## Build